PHS Financial Conflict of Interest Policy

 - Service on advisory committees or review panels for a federal, state, or local government agency; an institution of higher education; an academic teaching hospital; a medical center; or a research institute that is affiliated with an institution of higher education

 A disclosure of a Financial Interest does not, by itself, create an impermissible conflict of interest.
 Each Financial Interest disclosure will be reviewed by the Office of the General Counsel.
-The Vice President, General Counsel is responsible for determining when an actual or potential conflict of interest exists in a given situation — that is, when a Significant Financial Interest could directly and significantly affect the design, conduct, or reporting of PHS-funded research — and for taking action as necessary to Manage such conflicts of interest, including development and implementation of a management plan.
-This responsibility will be exercised in cooperation with the relevant unit or corporate manager and with full participation by the employee.
-A variety of criteria may be considered in determining whether a particular Financial Interest creates a conflict of interest with respect to a particular PHS-funded project.
+The Office of the General Counsel is responsible for determining when an actual or potential conflict of interest exists in a given situation - that is, when a Significant Financial Interest could directly and significantly affect the design, conduct, or reporting of PHS- or CMS-funded research - and for taking action as necessary to address and manage such conflicts of interest, including development and implementation of a management plan (see Section 5.2 below).
+This responsibility will be exercised in cooperation with the relevant research unit or corporate manager and with full participation by the Investigator.
+A variety of criteria may be considered in determining whether a particular Financial Interest creates a conflict of interest with respect to a particular project funded by PHS or CMS.

-RAND will take appropriate steps to Manage FCOI to ensure that RAND's research is free of bias or the appearance of bias.
-As described in the PHS regulations, some examples of how financial conflicts of interest may be addressed and Managed include:
+RAND will take appropriate steps to address and manage FCOI to ensure that the design, conduct, and reporting of RAND's research is free from bias or the appearance of bias.
+As described in the PHS regulations, some examples of how financial conflicts of interest may be addressed and managed include:

 - Public disclosure of an Investigator's Significant Financial Interests; disclosures will only occur after notice to and consultation with the Investigator

 - Disclosure of FCOI directly to participants in Research projects involving human subjects

 - Monitoring of Research projects by reviewers who do not have FCOI and who are capable of implementing measures to protect the design, conduct, or reporting of the Research against bias arising from identified FCOI